 HMG-CoA reductase inhibitors (statins) stimulate the body to process and remove cholesterol.
 Their major effect is to lower LDL cholesterol.
 Some names are lovastatin, pravastatin simvastatin, fluvastatin and atorvastatin.

-Fibric acids are especially good for lowering triglyceride (blood fat) levels and, to a lesser extent, raising HDL cholesterol levels.
-Some of these acids are gemfibrozil, clofibrate and fenofibrate.
+Fibric acids are especially good for lowering triglyceride (blood fat) levels and, to a lesser extent, raising HDL (good) cholesterol levels.
+Some names are gemfibrozil, clofibrate and fenofibrate.

 Your doctor will test your blood cholesterol level when needed.
 Together with your doctor, set a goal and ask how long it may take to reach that goal.